kristoferlund/IN_handbook_kristofer/content/sample-content/big-test.md

 cover: "https://unsplash.it/400/300/?random?BigTest"
 category: "moar"
 date: "01/03/2018"
-slug: "Big-Sample_Test"
+slug: "/sample-content/big-sample-test"
 tags:
     - test
     - huge
 ---

-# NOTE: This "post" is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.
+## NOTE: This "post" is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).